Zaid-Jarrar/data-structures-and-algorithms/data_structures/linked_list/README.md

 - insert_after: add a node after a given node to the linked list
 - insert_before: add a node before a given node to the linked list
 - kth_from_end: takes in an integer as an argument and returns value of that starting from the end of linked list
+- zip_linked_lists: zip linked lists takes in 2 linked lists as arguments and zips the two linked lists in one of them and returns the head of the the zipped linked list.